Pennsylvania is a beautiful state. Adoption in PA is also beautiful.

 If you have thought about adoption in PA, there are several places you can begin.
 Let’s explore some opportunities for hopeful adoptive parents:

 Adoption through Foster Care

-If you have ever considered an affordable way to pursue adoption in PA, foster care is an excellent option.
+If you have ever considered an affordable way to pursue adoption in pa, foster care is an excellent option.
 There are currently 13,000 to 15,000 kids in the Pennsylvania foster care system.
 Nearly 8,000 of these young people are ages 13 or older, and 1,100 will “age out” of the system when they reach 18.
-They will have no family or support system to guide them into a productive adulthood.
+They will have no family or support system to guide them into productive adulthood.

 Many of these children have already been released for adoption, meaning that their biological parents’ rights have been terminated, either voluntarily or involuntarily.
 The parents did not meet the minimum requirements to regain custody.